Course ObjectiveIn order to successfully complete this course, the student needs to

-Course ContentThis tutorial is all about ancient theories of beauty and truth and of
+Course ContentThis course is all about ancient theories of beauty and truth and of the

-the interrelation between the two.
+interrelation between the two.
 Is beauty a signpost of truth?
-Or
+Or does it

-does it lead us away from truth instead?
-What is the ancient notion of
+lead us away from truth instead?
+What is the ancient notion of beauty?

-beauty?
-How does it associate with, on the one hand, rationality and
+How does it associate with, on the one hand, rationality and truth, and,

-truth, and, on the other hand, our perception and emotions?
-We will
+on the other hand, our perception and emotions?
+We will trace the

 commentators, and study the entrenchment of beauty and truth in ideas